kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 You may need to modify the above code to match with your development board.

 # Building and Flashing
-With the coding done, we now need to build the project and then flash it to the Black Pill.
-To build the project, open up your MSYS2 environment shell and navigate to your project folder.
-Then run `make` by simply typing make in the shell.
-The project should start building.
+With the coding done, we can now build the project and flash it to the Black Pill.
+To build the project, open up your MSYS2 shell and navigate to your project folder.
+Then run `make` and the project should start building.

-Once that is done, you will find that a new folder is created inside your project folder called 'build'.
-Enter this folder and then run `st-flash --reset write <project-name.bin> 0x8000000` to flash the program to the STM32. `--reset` is optional but helps ensure the MCU is in reset mode while flashing.
+You'll find a new folder inside your project folder called 'build'.
+Enter this folder and run `st-flash --reset write <project-name.bin> 0x8000000` to flash the program to the STM32. `--reset` is optional but helps ensure the MCU is in reset mode while flashing.
 If successful, you should see something like:

 ![image](/assets/makeoutput.png)

 Don't worry about the warning message 'NRST is not connected'.
 This happens if you're using a Blue/Black Pill board since they don't have an NRST pin on the board for the ST-LINK probe (it has only 4 pins, 3.3V, GND, SWCLK, SWDIO).

-If successful, the LED on the board should start blinking every 1 second.
+If successful, the LED on the board should start blinking.